 Responding to new challenges and opportunities

-Having a business strategy which addresses both challenges and opportunities will be key, and from this, setting out how you will achieve success through your people will be essential.
+Having a business strategy that addresses both challenges and opportunities will be key, and from this, setting out how you will achieve success through your people will be essential.

-Furthermore, following COP26, we are seeing more focus and attention being given to climate change and the need for organisations to work more greener and sustainably.
+We also continue to see more focus and attention being given to climate change and the need for organisations to work greener and sustainably.
 Business plans should therefore be reviewed and updated and reflect how businesses operate in an economic, social and environmental way.